 Monetizing your gaming channel

-Yes, it’s possible to monetize gaming videos on YouTube, Twitch, or Mixer.
+Yes, it’s possible to monetize gaming videos on YouTube or Twitch.
 On each platform, the upside potential of having a successful gaming channel can be stratospheric.
 Top YouTube gamers pull in earnings of over $3 million per year, with the highest earners – like PewDiePie – making four or five times that amount.

 The best way to start making money through YouTube comes through ad revenue and influencer sponsorship opportunities.
 On Twitch, subscriptions are paid for and will form the bedrock of your monthly income once you get big enough.